 Commander of Militia

-During the War of 1812, when President James Madison called up the militias, the New England states, opposed to the war and threatening secession, objected to the President's powers.
+During the War of 1812, when President James Madison called up the militias, the New England states, opposed to the war and threatening secession, objected to the president’s powers.
 In response to a request by the governor of Massachusetts, the Supreme Judicial Court of Massachusetts issued an advisory opinion declaring that the governors or commanders in chief of the several states had the exclusive right to determine whether exigent circumstances existed for the militia to be called out.
-This decision effectively recognized a veto power of the governor over the use of their respective states' militias.
-It also stood the Constitution’s enumerated powers on its head.
-Article I, Section 8, Clause 15, and Article II, Section 2, Clause 1, of the Constitution specifically granted to the Congress and the President, respectively, the power to call out and command the militia when needed in active service to the United States.
+This decision effectively recognized a veto power of governors over the use of their respective state’s militia.
+It also stood the Constitution’s enumerated powers on their head.
+Article I, Section 8, Clause 15 and Article II, Section 2, Clause 1 specifically granted to Congress and the president, respectively, the power to call out and command the militia when needed in active service to the United States.

 In response to the argument for state control of the militia, Secretary of State James Monroe argued that when the militia is called into the actual service of the United States, all state authority over that militia ends.
 The militia assumes a position within the regular standing army and is paid by the federal government.
 Its members become, effectively, United States soldiers.
 They are subject to the same control as regular army personnel, including command by regular army officers.

-Gubernatorial resistance to the President's call for the militia reemerged during the Civil War.
-On April 15, 1861, President Abraham Lincoln called for 75,000 militia for three-month terms.
-The governors of Maryland, Kentucky, Missouri, Tennessee, Arkansas, and North Carolina (the last three states eventually seceded) refused, although volunteer units from all those states ultimately fought for the Union.
+Gubernatorial resistance to the president’s call for the militia reemerged during the Civil War.
+On April 15, 1861, President Abraham Lincoln called for seventy-five thousand militiamen for three-month terms.
+The governors of Maryland, Kentucky, Missouri, Tennessee, Arkansas, and North Carolina (the last three of which states eventually seceded) refused, although volunteer units from all those states ultimately fought for the Union.
 As the war progressed, the bulk of the army came from requisitions from the states and the draft.
 The militias, relatively small and often not well trained, were marginal.

 After the Civil War, the militia fell into desuetude (except for a brief and unsuccessful attempt to constitute a militia, based mostly on the freedmen in the reconstructed South) until it began a slow transition into the National Guard.
 The National Defense Act of 1916 made the National Guard a component of the regular army.
 During World War I, President Woodrow Wilson drafted members of the National Guard into the regular army.

-In 1957, resisting a federal court order, Governor Orville Faubus ordered portions of the Arkansas National Guard to prevent the entrance of black students into Little Rock High School.
-In the first use of the Guard to maintain internal order since the Civil War, President Dwight Eisenhower placed the entire Arkansas National Guard under presidential control and ordered the Guard to obey the President and not the governor.
+In 1957, resisting a federal court order, Governor Orval Faubus ordered portions of the Arkansas National Guard to prevent the entrance of black students into Little Rock Central High School.
+In the first use of the guard to maintain internal order since the Civil War, President Dwight Eisenhower placed the entire Arkansas National Guard under presidential control and ordered the guard to obey the president and not the governor.
 The Arkansas National Guard complied.

 In the 1980s, governors again resisted a presidential call for the militia (National Guard).
 Some of them objected to the deployment of their states’ National Guard troops to Central America.
 Led by Minnesota governor Rudy Perpich, these governors withheld their consent to federally ordered National Guard active duty training, as was their prerogative under then current federal law.
-In response, Congress enacted the Montgomery Amendment, which prohibited governors from withholding consent for National Guard active duty service outside the United States.
+In response, Congress enacted the Montgomery Amendment to the National Defense Authorization Act for Fiscal Year 1987, which prohibited governors from withholding consent for National Guard active duty service outside the United States.
 Perpich filed suit against the Department of Defense, arguing that the Montgomery Amendment was unconstitutional because it infringed on the militia training authority granted to the states under Article I, Section 8, Clause 16.
 Perpich also sought to enjoin the use of Minnesota National Guard troops in any training outside the United States that did not have the governor’s consent.
-Ultimately, the Supreme Court upheld the supremacy of presidential control over the operations of the militia when called into actual service of the United States.
-Like James Monroe and Justice Joseph Story, the Court held that a state governor could not veto the use of a state militia when called upon by the nation in accordance with Congress’s constitutional power and the President's constitutional authority.
+Ultimately, the Supreme Court upheld the supremacy of presidential control over the operations of the militia when called into actual service of the United States, even abroad, the example of Blackstone notwithstanding.
+Like James Monroe and Justice Joseph Story, the Court held that a state governor could not veto the use of a state militia when called upon by the nation in accordance with Congress’s constitutional power and the president’s constitutional authority.